7e11/Distributed-Hash-Table/README.md

 # Distributed-Hash-Table
-CSE 403: Advanced Operating Systems
+This is a distributed and replicated key value store built in rust for a graduate class I took in Spring 2020 - CSE 403 Advanced Operating Systems.

 I didn't add much documentation for the assignment 1 charts, as they were made in excel, but I'll link the assignment 2 charts here for posterity.